sanilkatula/GotchuGaucho/README.md

 ## How to Use

-After launching GotchuGaucho, you can start exploring parties, or create your own party listing.
+After launching PARTYBOOK, you can start exploring parties, or create your own party listing.
 Navigate through the interactive map to find parties near you.

 ## Contributing

-We welcome contributions to make GotchuGaucho even better.
+We welcome contributions to make PARTYBOOK even better.
 If you have suggestions or want to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).